 Here’s what you would need to do to try and repair the problem yourself:

 - Plug in an advanced professional scan tool to verify the code exists.
+Here's a great one we use daily

 - Pull research from professional automotive repair resources to see if there are existing fixes or resolutions other technicians have used to correct the problem.